andaze/WebCorporate/content/solution/amp/index.en.md

 ---
 title: AMP WEB
 date: 2022-02-23T17:03:34.000+09:00
-weight: "8"
+weight: 8
 cardImage: amp.jpg
 headerImage:
   imageName: amp.jpg
   imageTitle: ''
   imageDescription: ''
-subtitle: Mobile Content Acceleration" to reduce the waiting time until a web page is displayed
+subtitle: Mobile Content Acceleration to reduce the waiting time until a web page is displayed
-description: "Andaze Ltd. can perform 'mobile content acceleration' to reduce the waiting time for web pages to be displayed by AMP WEB.
-If your company's website is facing any issues, please feel free to contact us."
+description: Andaze Ltd. can perform "mobile content acceleration" to reduce the waiting time for web pages to be displayed by AMP WEB.
+If your company's website is facing any issues, please feel free to contact us.
 ---
 # AMP WEB